resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 How the Research Cloud works is that you select a file that is a copy of the contents of a hard drive when you launch your machine.
-That file is copied across to wherever your machine is going to be run and becomes the basis of your new machines hard drive.
+That file is copied across to wherever your machine is going to be run and becomes the basis of your new machine's hard drive.

-**Demonstrate:** Create a whiteboard drawing of this.
+**Demonstrate:** Do a whiteboard drawing of this.

 Across the top of the list of images are four filters that are reasonably self explanatory.